Unitary anchored planar algebras: Preliminaries

-\begin{lem} \mbox{} \begin{enumerate}[label=(\arabic*)] \item Each unitary dual functor admits at most one spherical state. \item For each state $\psi$ on $\End_\cC(1_\cC)$, there is a unique unitary dual functor for which $\psi$ becomes spherical. \end{enumerate} Thus the map $(\vee,\psi)\mapsto \psi$ is a bijection between unitary dual functors which admit a spherical state and states on $\End_\cC(1_\cC)$.
+\begin{lem} Suppose $\cC$ is an indecomposable unitary multitensor category. \begin{enumerate}[label=(\arabic*)] \item A unitary dual functor admits at most one spherical state. \item For each state $\psi$ on $\End_\cC(1_\cC)$, there is a unique unitary dual functor with respect to which $\psi$ is spherical. \end{enumerate} We thus have a bijection

-\end{lem} \begin{proof} By \cite[Thm.~A]{MR4133163}, unitary dual functors $\vee$ on $\cC$ are classified by groupoid homomorphisms $\pi: \cU\to \bbR_{>0}$, where $\cU$ is the universal grading groupoid of $\cC$.
-The homomorphism $\pi$ associated to $\vee$ satisfies
+\end{lem} \begin{proof} Let $\cU$ be the universal grading groupoid of $\cC$.
+By \cite[Thm.~A]{MR4133163}, unitary dual functors $\vee$ on $\cC$ are classified by groupoid homomorphisms $\pi: \cU\to \bbR_{>0}$, where $\vee$ corresponds to $\pi$ if